LarryL1991/QuickLinks/README.md

 # Playlist Video 2
 February 7, 2019
 I finally got a grid system working with a single falling block.
-The colors changed every time that the block hit the end because it was coded very similarly to what the easter egg looked like in Video 3.
+The colors changed every time that the block hit the end because it was coded very similarly to what the easter egg looked like in Playlist Video 1.
 At this point the tetris code was a complete mess, but it looked good.
 I used a 2x2 array to store block locations.
 Video 2: https://youtu.be/xZeifMKZ4OI

 # Playlist Video 3